 When creating a new roll-up, the following wizard page will be shown, in which the user can provide a name and description.
 It is also possible to insert the number of runs.
 The user can select a number between 100 and 10000.
 An automatic number will be used if this box is left empty.
 The automatic number is determined by selecting the larger value between 1000 and the number with the highest occurrence in the input (result sets).
 See Figure 6.2 for more details.

-Since corporate roll-ups consist of more than one asset, you will be asked to select the assets of interest in the next step.
+Since corporate roll-ups consist of more than one asset, you will be asked to select the assets to include into your roll-up in the next step.
 See Figure 6.3.